 Deploy a Retail mobility dev/test environment on Azure (AX 2012)

-Before you complete the procedures in this article, make sure that the following prerequisites are in place.
+Before you complete the procedures in this topic, make sure that the following prerequisites are in place.

 |Required tasks||Plan your Microsoft Dynamics AX 2012 R3 deployment on Azure|

 Microsoft Dynamics Lifecycle Services (LCS) provides a cloud-based collaborative workspace that customers and partners can use to manage Dynamics AX projects.
 You’ll use this website to deploy Dynamics AX on Azure.
 Lifecycle Services is available to customers and partners as part of their support plans.
 You can access it with your CustomerSource or PartnerSource credentials, for details see Log on to Lifecycle Services